Yomguithereal/mtgnode/README.md

 the job.

 ##Warning
-You should use a modern web browser (Chrome, Firefox and Safari would do the trick -- forget right away about Internet Explorer you fool).
-You should also use a quite modern computer since the game makes use of 3D rotations and will not render the game correctly otherwise.
+You should use a modern web browser (Chrome, Firefox and Safari would do the trick - forget right away about Internet Explorer you fool).
+You should also use a quite modern computer since the game makes use of 3D rotations and since a old computer will not render the game correctly otherwise.
 I will develop fallbacks later on.

 Also, note that this application is not secured in any way and should not be used to launch a server on the Internet.
 I recommend its use through LAN only.